Ivan-Ayub97/Warlock-Studio/README.md

 **Warlock-Studio** is a powerful, open-source desktop application for Windows that integrates state-of-the-art AI models for video and image enhancement.
 Inspired by the work of [Djdefrag](https://github.com/Djdefrag) on tools like **QualityScaler** and **FluidFrames**, this suite provides a unified, high-performance interface for upscaling, restoration, and frame interpolation.

-Version 4.0.1 continues this evolution with enhanced AI architecture and improved code stability for even better performance and reliability.
-Note: The SuperResolution-10 model has been removed in this version for better performance optimization.
+Version 4.1 builds on previous improvements with enhanced GPU utilization, comprehensive compatibility fixes, and optimization of model loading processes to provide a robust, reliable, and high-performance AI media enhancement experience.

 ---

-### ► Download Installer (v4.0.1)
+### ► Download Installer (v4.1) - Now Even Better

- **NEW**: Installer size reduced from **1.4GB to ~450MB**!
+🚀 **NEW**: Installer size reduced from **1.4GB to ~450MB**!
 AI models (400MB) are automatically downloaded when first launched.

 Get the latest stable release from any of the following platforms: